Joseph Rago

 Joseph Rago (January 6, 1983 – July 20, 2017) was a Pulitzer Prize-winning American political writer, best known for his work at The Wall Street Journal.

 Education

 Rago attended Falmouth High School in Falmouth, Massachusetts, where he was president of the National Honor Society.
 He graduated in 2001.

 Rago graduated with a degree in American history from Dartmouth College in 2005.
 While there, he wrote for The Dartmouth Review, an independent conservative student newspaper, serving as its editor-in-chief in 2005, and on its board after his graduation.
+He was also a member of Phi Delta Alpha fraternity.

 Career

 Rago joined The Wall Street Journal in 2005 as an intern and rose from an assistant editor on the op-ed page to editorial writer to a member of the editorial board.

 Rago was also a 2010 media fellow at the Stanford University Hoover Institution.

 Rago was known for being an outspoken critic of the Patient Protection and Affordable Care Act.
 In 2011, he captured the Pulitzer Prize for Editorial Writing for what the Pulitzer organization called his "well crafted, against-the-grain editorials challenging the health care reform advocated by President Obama."